artiya4u/CarbonDescent/README.md

 ### TODO
 - Controlling the GTA V vehicle from the program.
 - Connect to  ANT+ or Bluetooth sensors for moving the bicycle.
-- Integrate with AI for self rinding.
+- Integrate with AI for self riding.